Simhyeon/gdmarp/README.md

 alias gdmarp='path/to/your/downloaded/directory/gdmarp'
 ```

-#### Windows (Not confirmed)
+#### Windows

 You can use windows subsystem linux2.
 However you have to configure chrome installation path with wsl2 option.

 This is a bash script, so theoritically windows bash can execute this script.
-However binary names in script doesn't end with '.exe' so I'm not so sure if it works or not.
+However it is not guaranteed to work with cygwin or similar unix layer.

-I personally recommend using docker image.
+I strongly recommend using docker image especially on windows.

++ CR/LF triggers wrong formatted macro substitution.
+Therefore every file's EOL should be formatted as CR(\n). e.g. visual studio code support config to set default EOL to CR.

 ### Customization